arve0/master/thesis.md

 1. Align TMA in microscope.
 2. Find outer boundaries for overview scan.
-3. Verify that the algorithms have picked out the specimens.
+3. Verify that the algorithms have picked out the specimen spots.
   - If not, the user may adjust filter settings or directly edit the detected regions.
 4. Scan.